Updated May 2026 with current Indian retail prices.

 3. Paying a “gaming” premium on slow panels.
 Several monitors in this segment ship with RGB lighting, aggressive bezels, and marketed “gaming DNA” while running 75Hz VA panels with 8ms response times.
 The MRP discount trick (listed at ₹22,000 MRP, sold at ₹7,500) makes them look like a steal.
 They are not.
 Compare the actual panel specs: refresh rate, response time GtG (not MPRT), sRGB coverage, and HDMI version.
 Ignore the chassis design and the discount percentage.

 5. Not reading the response time spec carefully.
 Most monitors in this segment advertise “1ms” but the fine print says MPRT (Moving Picture Response Time), which is a strobing-based spec that does not reflect real panel latency in the way GtG (Gray-to-Gray) does.
 The Zebronics at 14ms GtG is the extreme example but even the “1ms IPS” claims on budget panels usually translate to 3ms to 5ms GtG in practice.
-The AOC 24G42E’s 0.5ms GtG is the only independently fast number in this segment.
+The Dell SE2425HG’s genuine 1ms GtG is the most honest fast number in this segment.
 Always look for GtG in the spec sheet, not just the headline claim.

 24 vs 27, which size to pick under Rs 10,000